Nagasaki45/digital-privacy-soundscape/report/report.md

 This way, after learning the sonic characteristics of the original sources it might be able to generate similar but content-less audio.
 I used the free and open source project _tensorflow-wavenet_[^tensorflow-wavenet], which is entitled as "a TensorFlow implementation of the WaveNet generative neural network architecture for audio generation".
 Unfortunately, I failed to use this technology to generate raw audio that demonstrate similar sonic characteristics to the sources.
-An elaborated explanation this attempt didn't succeed is presented in the next section.
+An elaborated explanation why this attempt didn't succeed is presented in the next section.

-Finally, instead of generating audio for the soundscape I used samples of other users of the same software package that are available online.
+Finally, instead of generating audio for the soundscape I used samples of other users of the same software package that were available online.
 I used the REAPER DAW[^reaper] to edit, mix, and master the final soundscape.
-In general, the composition followed the four basic soundscape composition principles of Eigenfeldt and Pasquier using the algorithmically generated materials crowd sourced from the web.
+In general, the composition followed the four basic soundscape composition principles of Eigenfeldt and Pasquier using the algorithmically generated materials crowd-sourced from the web.

 [^zoom]:[zoom-na.com/products/field-video-recording/field-recording/zoom-h4n-handy-recorder](https://www.zoom-na.com/products/field-video-recording/field-recording/zoom-h4n-handy-recorder).
 [^tensorflow-wavenet]: [github.com/ibab/tensorflow-wavenet](https://github.com/ibab/tensorflow-wavenet).